-Traeger grills have an advertised temperature range of 180°F to 400°F, which is a nice range that allows you to easily cook all of your traditional grilling and smoking recipes.
+Most Traeger grills have an advertised temperature range of 180°F to 400°F, which is a nice range that allows you to easily cook all of your traditional grilling and smoking recipes.
 Their premium grills however can achieve a much wider range of 160°F to 500°F.

-Pit Boss grills on the other hand have a temperature range of 180°F to 500°F, which means you can achieve higher temperatures compared to a Traeger.
+Pit Boss grills on the other hand have a temperature range of 180°F to 500°F.

-The winner is clear here as Pit Boss grills can clearly take the temperature to a higher level.
-It might not make a world of a difference for most recipes, but if you plan to use your pellet grill to bake pizzas or go after some serious sear marks, then the Pit Boss will probably help you get there easier.
+Plus, this point doesn’t make a huge difference for most recipes, but if you plan to use your pellet grill to bake pizzas or go after some serious sear marks, you should pay attention to temperature range.

 Cooking Surface Area Value

 When comparing Pit Boss vs Traeger lines of pellet grills, both brands offer a pretty robust line of products.
 That is, you can find everything from portable sized grills all the way to commercial grade cookers that are big enough to feed a small army.

 Since both brands have a size of grill for everybody, what we really care about is how much cooking surface area you get per dollar you spend.

 If you’re strictly looking at how much grilling space you get per dollar spent, Pit Boss edges out Traeger.
 Of course, there are other considerations to take into account – but if you’re on a tight budget and have lots of mouths to feed then Pit Boss may be the way to go.